 What is the photography and video policy?

-Photography and video at the Daura Museum of Art is not permitted unless by prior arrangement with staff.
-Please contact the director to discuss your requests.
+Photography and video at the Daura Museum is not permitted unless by prior arrangement.
+Please contact the Director to discuss your requests.

 What exhibition opportunities are available?

 Exhibition proposals are reviewed on an ongoing basis.
 Please submit an exhibition proposal, including work samples, slides, CDs, or other support materials; include a stamped, self-addressed envelope if you would like your materials returned.